-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

 |How long we tested||2 weeks|

-|Number of tested tools||12|
+|Number of tested tools||13|

 There’s a good chance that when you attempt to recover files from a particular storage medium, there will be a whole lot of recoverable files to sift through on the results page.
 That’s why it helps if the program is equipped with a preview feature that allows you to get a glimpse of a file before recovering it.

-Choose the data to be restored from the preview display and click Recover to perform the recovery
+Preview the files that can be restored and click Recover to retrieve the data

 If you find that M4A files are randomly being deleted from your computer, it’s a good indication that your hard drive is failing.
 In these cases, it’s a good idea to make a backup image of the drive to avoid further data loss.
 Another reason is that your computer has been infected by a virus or some form of malware.